eguven/mobai/docs/rules_and_concepts.md

     * Attack resolution: Unit that can hit their targets will do so
     * Move resolution: Units that are mobile and have a path they can move to will do so
     * Chase resolution: Units that have their target still in vision will re-path to their target
-* Dead units are remove from game map
+* Dead units are removed from game map
+* Units with dead targets have their targets reset
 * Turn ends